pmateusz/meatie/README.md

     async def post_todo(self, todo: Annotated[Todo, api_ref("body")]) -> Todo: ...
 ```

 Do you use a different HTTP client library in your project?
-See the same example adapter for [
+See the example adapted for [
 `requests`](./tests/examples/requests/tutorial/test_basics.py) and [
 `httpx`](./tests/examples/httpx/tutorial/test_basics.py).

 ### Caching

-Cache result for given TTL.
+Cache result for a given TTL.

 ```python
 from typing import Annotated